Surinam Cherries: You’ll love ‘em or hate ‘em

 Besides being blood-red, the fruit should drop effortlessly into your hand when you touch it.
 If it doesn’t want to let go, let it be.
 Collecting should be done twice a day and often the best ones are the ones you have to fight the ants for.
 The “cherries” are an addition to fruit cups, salads and ice cream.
 They can be made pies, preserves such as jelly, jams, syrup, relish or pickles.
 Brazilians ferment the juice into vinegar, wine, and a liquor.
 The fruit is extremely high in vitamin C and A. Don’t eat the seeds.
 One probably wouldn’t kill you but if you think the unripe fruit tastes bad the seed is distaste on steroids.
 The fruit, I have been told but do not know, can be made into a fine wine.

 The scientific name is Eugenia uniflora (yoo-JEE-nee-uh yoo-nif-FLOR-uh.)
 Eugenia is named for Prince Eugene of Savoy, 1663-1736, a patron of botany and horticulture.
 He was a great general and spent most of his life fighting in wars, constantly.
 Apparently it agreed with him.
-When he died in his sleep at age 72 he was, at the time, the richest man in the world… if it wasn’t for a fruit would we ever hear of him?
-Uniflora is from Latin unus, one or single and folium, to bloom, read one leaved.
+When he died in his sleep at age 72 he was the richest man in the world.
+Yetif it wasn’t for a fruit would we ever hear of him?
+Uniflora is from Latin unus, one or single and folium, to bloom, read one leaf.

 That said, there are in other warm areas several edible Eugenias and at least one more naturalized in Florida, but it isn’t that tasty.
 The other edible species include: Eugenia aggregata, Eugenia cabelludo, Eugenia dombeyi, Eugenia klotzschiana, Eugenia reinwardtiana, Eugenia Smithii, Eugenia stipitata, Eugenia uvalha, Eugenia victoriana and Eugenia axillaris, the other one found in Florida.